80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a scream

-Example sentence Eek!, a screaming noise came from inside the house.
+Example in a sentence Eek!, a screaming noise came from inside the house.

 30. Fizz